meysamshahbazi/ds-alg/README.md

 # ds-alg
 Data Structures and Algorithms in C/C++

-this repo for saving my practice in ds algs in c++
+this repo contains my practice for data structures and algorithms in God programming languege(c++) and human programming langueage(python)